fotahub/fotahub-device-sdk-esp32/docs/getting-started/espeye_tinyml.md

 Create a FotaHub product that represents your board in FotaHub as explained [here](https://github.com/fotahub/fotahub-device-sdk-esp32/blob/main/docs/fotahub/create-product.md), because product information such as its name and id will be used to upload and provide the TinyML model update as previously explained.

+### Get the FotaHub Device SDK for ESP32

+If not yet done so, either clone or download and uncompress the [FotaHub Device SDK for ESP32](https://github.com/fotahub/fotahub-device-sdk-esp32) to a location of your choice on your machine.

+> &#x26A0; Make sure that the path to the location of the FotaHub Device SDK for ESP32 on your machine does not contain any spaces.
 #   Create and run initial Cat face detection TinyML model :

 1. Start the Visual Studio Code and open `(File > Folder...)`